abo-junghichi/setup_binfmt/README.md

 [the RISC-V RV32 file-tree from diskimage of TinyEMU by Fabrice Bellard](https://bellard.org/tinyemu/) on Gentoo Linux.

-It is not tested for OpenRISC 1000 (ork1).

 Amoung ARM instruction set family, only ARMv7a is tested.
 It appears this ISA needs additionanl argument "-B 0x1000" to qemu.